PurplePachyderm/ultimate-pagerank/README.md

 All other lines are composed of 2 indices, corresponding to the start and destination of each edge.

-The `get-edges-list.sh` script downloads and modifies a file from [this](http://snap.stanford.edu/data/ego-Facebook.html) address, which is a sample of Facebook social circles.
+The `get-fb-graph.sh` script downloads and modifies a file from [this](http://snap.stanford.edu/data/ego-Facebook.html) address, which is a sample of Facebook social circles.